 Atypon and its partners use cookies or similar technologies to analyze trends, administer the website, track users’ movements around the website, and to gather demographic information about our user base as a whole.
 You can control the use of cookies at the individual browser level, but if you choose to disable cookies, it may limit your use of certain features or functions on our website or services.

-For more information on cookies, please click here.
+For more information on cookies, please see our cookie settings on our website.

-Your rights
+Your Rights

-You have the right to make a written request to be informed whether or not we hold or process any of your personal information (by emailing info@atypon.com).
+You have the right to make a written request to be informed whether or not we hold or process any of your personal information (by emailing privacy@atypon.com).
 In your written request, you may:

-Request that we provide you with details of your personal information that we process, the purpose for which it is processed, the recipients of such information, the existence of any automated decision-making involving your personal information, and what transfer safeguards we have in place;
+Request that we provide you with details of your personal information that we process, the purpose for which it is processed, the recipients of such information, the existence of any automated decision making involving your personal information, and what transfer safeguards we have in place;

 Request that we rectify any errors in your personal information;